 If you fall victim to a DDoS attack, then a lot of negative things can happen, including but not limited to:

 - The visitor’s experience will be negative.
-In the best-case scenario, the site will load slower than usual or at worst, the site will be shut down.
+In the best-case scenario, the site will load slower than usual or, at worst, be shut down.

-- If you have an eCommerce site, then the site will lose sales, or if you provide content (like a blog site), the visitors might go somewhere else for the information.
+- If you have an eCommerce site, the site will lose sales, or if you provide content (like a blog site), visitors might go elsewhere for the information.

 - Your site’s reputation will have a significant drop.
 This will affect your domain authority, relevance and trust, which are directly related to SEO.

 - It will cost extra to repair the damages.
-The cost will depend on the duration of the attack, and it is hard to calculate because you must consider plenty of side effects like customer support, security experts to fix and repair the site.
+The cost will depend on the duration of the attack, and it is hard to calculate because you must consider plenty of side effects like customer support and security experts to fix and repair the site.

 Types of DDoS attacks

-During a DDoS attack, a target server or network receives frequent requests from compromised systems, and this makes the bandwidth limit of a network or resources of a server max out.
+During a DDoS attack, a target server or network receives frequent requests from compromised systems, which makes the bandwidth limit of a network or resources of a server max out.
 This slows down the server response, and sometimes, the server becomes useless.
 There are various types of DDoS attacks.
-This article will explain the two most common DDoS attacks, called Volumetric Attacks and Application Level Attacks.
+This article will explain the two most common DDoS attacks, Volumetric Attacks and Application Level Attacks.

 A target site or a network receives traffic and requests from botnets and infected zombie systems in this type of attack.
 The examples of this attack category are connection floods, TCP SYN floods, and ICMP / UDP floods.
-This type of attack targets the third and fourth layers of the TCP / IP protocol called Network Layer and Transport Layer.
-In these types of attacks, the attacker generates a high bandwidth of traffic by using infected systems.
+This attack targets the third and fourth layers of the TCP / IP protocol called the Network Layer and Transport Layer.
+In these attacks, the attacker generates a high traffic bandwidth using infected systems.

 Application Level Attacks

-Application Level DDoS Attacks is called Layer-7 DDoS attacks.
+Application Level DDoS Attacks are called Layer-7 DDoS attacks.
 In these attacks, the actor sends traffic to specific website sections to target vulnerabilities in web applications.
 Application Level DDoS attacks do not make a website down but increase bandwidth consumption.
 It also slows the sites by a great deal.
-In these attacks, since the traffic looks like if it comes from real humans, detection is hard.
-The attacker in these types of attacks uses HTTP, DNS and SMTP requests.
+In these attacks, detection is hard since the traffic looks like it comes from real humans.
+The attacker in these attacks uses HTTP, DNS and SMTP requests.

 How to Protect Your WordPress Website Against DDoS Attacks?

 WordPress is one of the best CMS solutions, and a vast community of developers supports it.
-This CMS is prone to vulnerabilities.
-Most users’ website is being used as a zombie to attack another website, and they are not aware of this.
+This cm is prone to vulnerabilities.
+Most users’ websites are being used as a zombie to attack other websites, and they are unaware of this.
 To reduce the threat of DDoS attacks, fix vulnerabilities in your WordPress sites.
 Steps to Protect Your WordPress Website Against DDoS Attacks are as below: